RELATE

 DEFINE INDEX unique_relationships ON TABLE wrote COLUMNS in, out UNIQUE;

-Edge tables are bi-directional by default.
-To enforce unidirectional relationships, you can restrict the type definition using field definition.
+To enforce unidirectional relationships, you can restrict the type definition using a DEFINE FIELD

 DEFINE FIELD in ON TABLE wrote TYPE record<person>; DEFINE FIELD out ON TABLE wrote TYPE record<article>;